Quick Start Screencast

 When you click on ‘Web Recorder’, Web Recorder page opens.

-There are two steps to be followed for start recording on a web application.
+There are two steps to be followed to start recording on a web application.

 Step 1: Select Object Repository (Default Object Repository or Choose Object Repository)